-Energy complaints can range from disputes over bills, contractual obligations and meter readings to having to wait on hold to speak to advisors or being treated poorly by staff.
+It could be a dispute over your bills, your contractual obligations or your meter readings, or simply having to wait on hold to speak to an advisor, or being treated poorly by staff.

-If you need to know how to make a complaint to your energy supplier, this guide contains everything you need to know to guide you through the process and get your complaint resolved.
+If you need to make a complaint to your energy supplier, this guide will help you through the process and get your complaint resolved.

 Making the complaint

 In the first instance, you should always take your complaint directly to your energy supplier.
-You'll find the relevant contact details on your recent bills.
+You'll find the relevant contact details on your most recent bill.

-If you're going to make your complaint over the phone, make sure you have your account details to hand.
+If you're going to complain over the phone, make sure you have your account details to hand.
 Your bills will have some sort of customer reference number on them which you should quote to help the supplier call up your details quickly.